Frequently Asked Questions (FAQ)

 TOP

-What do I need to know as a new member attending the Spring Show?
+What do I need to know as a new member attending the Spring Conference?
 AOM welcomes painters and sculptors of all levels.
-For some new members this may be their FIRST show and for MOST it is their FIRST Judged show!
+For some new members this may their FIRST conference and for MOST it is their FIRST Judged exhibit!

 First you must be a Member (annual fee required).
-Then you must pay the additional Show registration fee.
+Then you must pay the additional Conference registration fee.
 Both can be done at the same time.
-See the Spring Show tab to download the “Spring Show Registration and Annual Membership Dues forms”.
+See the Spring Conference tab to download the combined “Spring Conference Registration and Annual Membership Dues form”.
 Registration allows the member to participate in showing two pieces of their art, have it judged, and attend the workshops/demos and the Membership Meetings etc..
-See more about the SHOW below.
+See more about the CONFERENCE below.
 (Annual Membership alone does not allow access to demos and to participate in showing your work.)
 NOTE: Non-paid guests are not included in the member’s benefits.
 See more on Guests below.

-On the “Spring Show Registration Form” you will provide all your contact information for Membership and the Show.
-If you plan on showing your art, you will identify your Category # listed on the Show Guidelines.
-This number indicates your artistic skill level and the medium of art you are submitting.
+On the “Spring Conference Registration Form” you will provide all your contact information for Membership and the Conference.
+If you plan on showing your art, you will identify your Category # listed on the Exhibit Guidelines.
 If you wish to sell your work you will need to enter the price. (more on that in Sell My Paintings below) also see Categories below for more information.

 TOP

 Your art work will be judged but not Juried.
-Many art shows have participants submit their art (mostly photos) to a jury ahead of time to determine if their art work would qualify to be shown at a show.
-Those accepted would be then be displayed, judged and awards given.
-Our Spring Show does not have a jury and is open to all members.
-Members may submit two pieces of completed artwork for display in our show and be judged by a guest artist.
-The Judge may Award Individual Ribbons (blue-1st place, red-2nd place and green-Merits) based on each skill level and the numbers entered in each category (see info on Skill and Categories below).
+Many art shows have participants submit their art (mostly photos) to a jury ahead of time to determine if their art work would qualify to be shown in an exhibit.
+Those accepted would then be displayed, judged and awards given.
+OUR Spring Conference does not have a jury and is open to all members.
+Members may submit two pieces of completed artwork for display in our exhibit and be judged by a guest artist.
+The Judge may Award Individual Ribbons 1st place, 2nd place, 3rd place, and Merits.
 The judge will also award the Best of Show Ribbon.
-In addition AOM members vote for their favorite (Members Choice Awards) in each category and the AOM members and public can vote for their overall show favorite called the Barton Award (aka Peoples Choice).
+In addition, AOM members vote for their favorite (Members Choice Awards) in each category and the AOM members and public can vote for their overall exhibit favorite called the Peoples Choice.

 TOP

 Which category do I enter?
-When registering to enter your artwork for display and judging at the spring show, the skill and specific media categories are combined and given a designated category number.
-For example if you are Intermediate and displaying acrylic work, this category is #1; Advanced displaying transparent watercolor is category #4; Beginner displaying work regardless of media is category #12.
-PLEASE confirm these category numbers listed in the current Spring Show Guidelines Document.
-See the Spring Show page to click and download a copy of the Guidelines for this year’s Show.
-See below for more information on each skill category and description of media categories.
+When registering to enter your artwork for display and judging at the Spring Conference, you will need to choose a category for your artwork.
+For example if you are displaying acrylic work, this category is #1; displaying transparent watercolor is category #2; A Newcomer displaying work regardless of media is category #7.
+PLEASE confirm these category numbers listed in the current Spring Exhibit Guidelines Document.
+See the Spring Conference page to click and download a copy of the Guidelines for this year’s Exhibit.
+See below for more information on each category.

-Categories: See Spring Show Guidelines.
-This FAQ is intended to expand, clarify, or supplement the official Spring Show Guidelines NOT REPLACE IT.
+Categories: See Spring Exhibit Guidelines.
+This FAQ is intended to expand, clarify, or supplement the official Spring Exhibit Guidelines NOT REPLACE IT.
 The Guidelines is the final document.
+Each year it will be published on the Spring Conference Tab on this website

 TOP